NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 #### Freedom to use any JS library

-Avoiding the SPA route ends up affording more flexibility on which JS libraries each page can use as without a heavy bundled JS blob of all JS used by the entire App, it's free to only load the required JS each page needs to best implement its required functionality, which can be any JS library, preferably utilizing ESM builds that can be referenced from a [JavaScript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), taking advantage of the module system native to modern browsers able to efficiently download the declarative matrix of dependencies each script needs.
+Avoiding the SPA route ends up affording more flexibility on which JS libraries each page can use as without heavy bundled JS blobs of all JS used in the entire App, it's free to only load the required JS each page needs to best implement its required functionality, which can be any JS library, preferably utilizing ESM builds that can be referenced from a [JavaScript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), taking advantage of the module system native to modern browsers able to efficiently download the declarative matrix of dependencies each script needs.

 ### Best libraries for progressive Multi Page Apps

-By default this template includes collection of libraries we believe offers the best modern development experience in Progressive
+By default this template includes a collection of libraries we believe offers the best modern development experience in Progressive
 MPA Web Apps, specifically:

 #### [Tailwind CLI](https://tailwindcss.com/docs/installation)